-Living with dementia magazine's 'Ask an expert' column discusses the use of tracking devices to keep someone safe.
+From the February / March 2018 issue of our magazine, our 'Ask an Expert' column discusses the use of tracking devices to keep someone safe.

 Devices that use GPS to locate a person may be useful.
 They could help your husband to continue walking about the neighbourhood while still being as safe as possible.